pangolp/wiki-ac/docs/mail-level-reward.md

 ### raceMask

-Mask required to receive mail.
+Mask required to receive mail. `ChrRaces.dbc`
-`:ChrRaces.dbc`

 ### mailTemplateId

 Mail ID to be send.
-See [MailTemplate.dbc](MailTemplate)
+See `MailTemplate.dbc`.

 ### senderEntry